safarov-matrix/pcsaft-critical-points/README.md

 Combined NR and GO loci for a binary mixture containing C1–N2 juxtaposed against the experimental critical data.

 For any questions and/or issues encountered while reproducing the work and/or you would like to chat about thermodynamics, please do not hesitate to email me at safarov@ualberta.ca or send me a direct message at [LinkedIn](https://www.linkedin.com/in/mustajab-safarov/).

+# References

+[1] J. Gross, G. Sadowski, Perturbed-chain SAFT: An equation of state based on a perturbation theory for chain molecules, *Ind.
+Eng.
+Chem.
+Res.* 40 (2001) 1244–1260. https://doi.org/10.1021/ie0003887

+[2] SINTEF Energy Research, NTNU, ThermoPack [software], GitHub repository. https://github.com/thermotools/thermopack

+[3] J. Shi, C. Wu, H. Liu, H. Li, Application of volume-translated rescaled perturbed-chain statistical associating fluid theory equation of state to pure compounds using an expansive experimental database, *AIChE J.* 70 (2024) e18466. https://doi.org/10.1002/aic.18466

+[4] D. Bücker, W. Wagner, A reference equation of state for the thermodynamic properties of ethane for temperatures from the melting line to 675 K and pressures up to 900 MPa, *J. Phys.
+Chem.
+Ref.
+Data* 35 (2006) 205–266. https://doi.org/10.1063/1.1859286

+[5] E.W.
+Lemmon, M.O.
+McLinden, W. Wagner, Thermodynamic properties of propane.
+III.
+A reference equation of state for temperatures from the melting line to 650 K and pressures up to 1000 MPa, *J. Chem.
+Eng.
+Data* 54 (2009) 3141–3180. https://doi.org/10.1021/je900217v

+[6] D. Bücker, W. Wagner, Reference equations of state for the thermodynamic properties of fluid phase n-butane and isobutane, *J. Phys.
+Chem.
+Ref.
+Data* 35 (2006) 929–1019. https://doi.org/10.1063/1.1901687

+[7] D. Ambrose, J. Walton, Vapour pressures up to their critical temperatures of normal alkanes and 1-alkanols: A critical evaluation, *Pure Appl.
+Chem.* 61 (1989) 1395–1403. https://doi.org/10.1351/pac198961081395

+[8] R. Span, W. Wagner, A new equation of state for carbon dioxide covering the fluid region from the triple-point temperature to 1100 K at pressures up to 800 MPa, *J. Phys.
+Chem.
+Ref.
+Data* 25 (1996) 1509–1596. https://doi.org/10.1063/1.555991

+[9] R. Span, E.W.
+Lemmon, R.T.
+Jacobsen, W. Wagner, A. Yokozeki, A reference equation of state for the thermodynamic properties of nitrogen for temperatures from 63.151 to 1000 K and pressures to 2200 MPa, *J. Phys.
+Chem.
+Ref.
+Data* 29 (2000) 1361–1433. https://doi.org/10.1063/1.1349047

+[10] U. Setzmann, W. Wagner, A new equation of state and tables of thermodynamic properties for methane, *J. Phys.
+Chem.
+Ref.
+Data* 20 (1991) 1061–1155. https://doi.org/10.1063/1.555898

+[11] P. Dimitrakopoulos, W. Jia, C. Li, An improved computational method for the calculation of mixture liquid–vapor critical points, *Int.
+J. Thermophys.* 35 (2014) 865–889. https://doi.org/10.1007/s10765-014-1680-7

+[12] C.P.
+Hicks, C.L.
+Young, Gas–liquid critical properties of binary mixtures, *Chem.
+Rev.* 75 (1975) 119–175. https://doi.org/10.1021/cr60294a001